- Used to treat Genital Warts in both Men and Women

 It is not recommended that Warticon is used by women who are breastfeeding.
-You should tell your doctor if you are currently breastfeeding, before you start to use Warticon or any other medicine that contains podophyllotoxin.
-They may be able to suggest a more suitable medication to treat your warts.
+You should tell your doctor if you are currently breastfeeding before you start to use Warticon or any other medicine that contains podophyllotoxin.
+They may suggest a more suitable medication to treat your warts.

 Find out more on the BUMPS website.

 The main active ingredient within this medicine is: Podophyllotoxin